 Dennis has been active in numerous bar activities over the years.
-He currently serves as Chair of the Virginia State Bar’s Standing Committee on Legal Ethics and is an elected representative to the Virginia State Bar Council and sits on the Bar’s Standing Committee on Legal Ethics.
+He currently serves as Chair of the Virginia State Bar’s Standing Committee on Legal Ethics and is an elected representative to the Virginia State Bar Council.
 In 2010-11 he served as President of the Virginia Association of Defense Attorneys and was on its Board of Directors for seven years.
-Dennis was also on the faculty of Virginia State Professionalism Course taught to all newly admitted Virginia attorneys.
+Dennis was also on the faculty of Virginia State Bar’s Professionalism Course taught to all newly admitted Virginia attorneys.

-- Successfully defended a client in a professional malpractice appeal before the Virginia Supreme Court by essentially proving that the client had done nothing wrong.
+- Successfully defended an attorney a malpractice appeal before the Virginia Supreme Court where the court essentially held the client was not negligent.

 - Successfully represented a large accounting firm in an SEC investigation.